wgolden117/PetSalonDatabase/README.md

 - **Employee**: Stores details about salon employees.
 - **Customer**: Tracks customer information.
 - **Pet**: Records details for each pet served at the salon.
-- **Grooming Services**: Captures grooming services provided to each pet.

 Additional tables were created to support relationships and manage services provided to each customer’s pets.